 Is Permit3 deployed on all chains Permit2 is on?

 Permit3 is deployed at 0xec00030c0000245e27d1521cc2ee88f071c2ae34 on every chain Eco supports today.
-The deterministic ERC-2470 Singleton Factory makes adding new chains a one-call operation, so coverage expands as Eco's supported-chain list grows to fifteen-plus chains.
+The deterministic ERC-2470 Singleton Factory makes adding new chains a one-call operation, so coverage expands as Eco's supported-chain list grows.

 Can I accept both Permit2 and Permit3 signatures in the same spender contract?

 Yes.
 Because Permit3 implements the full Permit2 interface, a spender contract that accepts a Permit2 signature will verify and execute a Permit2-formatted signature submitted to the Permit3 address.
-Cross-chain Permit3 signatures use a different entry point but can coexist with Permit2-style signatures in the same spender.
+Cross-chain Permit3 signatures use a different entry point but coexist with Permit2-style signatures in the same spender.

 Does Permit3 support Solana?